elsemikk/Wren_popgen/1_process_sequences.md

 After trimming, we mapped the sequences to the Ficedula reference genome, using bwa mem v0.7.17, picard-tools-1.97, and samtools-1.7

+Here are instructions to install bwa and samtools:
 ```bash
 # Getting ready for mapping step: